 Do scratch removal products work?

-What's actually in a bottle of "scratch remover"?
+What's actually in the bottle

 Why "wipe on, wipe off" rarely fixes a real scratch